What is Sell Media?

 - Auto-Return – If all else fails, log into PayPal and change your PayPal Settings to enable Auto-Return and Payment Data Transfer.
 Set the Return URL to your Thank You page.
 Some foreign PayPal users have had to enable these in order for transactions to be recorded in Sell Media.

-All products can be assigned different prices by using the Price Group feature in Sell Media.
-To add a new Price Group, visit the Sell Media -> Settings -> Pricing page.
-Here is how the Price Group feature looks to site owners:
+All products can be assigned different prices by using the Pricing feature in Sell Media.
+To add a new Pricing, visit the Sell Media -> Pricing page.
+Here is how the Pricing feature looks to site owners:

-You shoot photographs for a client or customer and you decide to create a special price group for all the photos that you shot.
-You could create a Price Group for this.
+You shoot photographs for a client or customer and you decide to create a special price list for all the photos that you shot.
+You could create a price list for this.
 Example:

 - 1000 x 1000 px image, $10